SidAsif/Youtube_clone/README.md

 - **React.js:** Frontend JavaScript library for building user interfaces.
 - **RapidAPI:** Platform for accessing APIs and integrating external services.
+- **Material-UI:** React components library for designing user interfaces with a consistent look and feel.
 - **CSS:** Styling the user interface for a visually appealing experience.
 - **JavaScript:** Programming language for implementing interactive features.